Make $20 of credits by using an AI foundation model using AWS Bedrock

 Click on “View Model catalog” to see the Filters to select the provider and Modality you want to use.

-Notice that choosing “Anthropic” as your provider involves filling out “paperwork”.
-So let’s avoid that.
+Notice that choosing “Anthropic” as your provider involves filling out their survey, which PROTIP: Anthropic publishes as their “Economic Index” report.

-VIDEO: Between Anthropic and AWS have a massive circular investment in AI data center build-out in Indiana that use Amazon-designed Trinium chips (rather than NVIDIA).
+VIDEO: BTW: Anthropic and AWS have a massive circular investment in AI data center build-out in Indiana that use Amazon-designed Trinium chips (rather than NVIDIA).
 30 buildings will consume 2.2 gigawatts.

 VIDEO: Try several models so you’re not guessing what works best.
 Models behave differently depending on your data and goals.